A.A.R. – Against All Risks (insurance term)

-Full Cover – Detailed insurance cover; usually includes loss, theft, fire and breakage, (breakage maybe restricted to items packed by your professional mover).
-May carry excess or deductible, maximum limits on total value or certain types of items, pairs and set clause, mechanical derangement clause and specific exclusions, for example money, stamp collection and jewelry.
-Always read details carefully.
+Full Cover – Detailed insurance cover; usually includes loss, theft, fire, and breakage (breakage may be restricted to items packed by your professional mover).
+Full cover may carry excess or deductible, maximum limits on total value, or certain types of items, pairs and sets, mechanical derangement, and specific exclusions e.g., money, stamp collection, jewelry, etc. Always read details carefully.

 Gantry Crane – A big crane used to lift cargo from the pier to a vessel or vice versa.